-Motivation: Today's cyberinfrastructure is complex and ever-changing.
-Scientists often struggle over the question of how to develop and use next generation Big Data tools and frameworks.
+Motivation: Today's cyberinfrastructure is complex and ever changing.
+Scientist often struggle over the question of how to develop and use next generation big data tools and frameworks.
 Deployment and use of such infrastructure is complex and often beyond the expertise of data scientists.
-Furthermore, we have seen scientists perform unnecessary differentiations while using various laaS platforms such as Openstack, Azure, and AWS.
+Furthermore, we have seen scientists perform unnecessary differentiations while using different laaS platforms such as Openstack, Azure, and AWS.
 We also identified that the model of generating a virtual machine and using it for a long period of time is broken as security updates and other rapidly developing software render such virtual images obsolete, insecure, and outdated quickly.
-We need tools and frameworks that makes this easier and allow the creation and recreation of state-of-the-art tools and services used by the data scientists.
+We need tools and frameworks that makes this easier and allow the creation and recreation of state of the art tools and services used by the data scientists.